IDEAS FOR YOUR HOLIDAY

 THE HIGHLANDS AND THE OUTER HEBRIDES: An itinerary for you to follow: From Inverness head west to Gairloch, a fishing village on the west coast (ca.2 hours).
 A mile from the village is Sands Caravan Park,spread along the beach, protected by dunes from the Atlantic surf.
 Visit Inverewe Garden, Gruinard Bay, Beinn Eighe, and the small museum near Poolewe, devoted to the North Atlantic Convoy.
 Next stop is Badrallach Campsite, along a spectacular, winding road (not recommended for touring caravans), on the shores of Little Loch Broom, an oasis of tranquillity.
 From here to Ullapool is just thirty miles and then the CalMac ferry to the Outer Hebrides.
 Laxdale Holiday Park is close to Stornoway and from here you can visit the Callanais Standing Stones, the Black House, the Isle of Harris Distillery, Carloway Mill and beautiful beaches.
 On your return to the mainland go east via Lairg to Black Rock Caravan Park at Evanton, north of Inverness.

 OBAN AND THE SOUTH HIGHLANDS: Near Oban are Tralee Holiday Park and Highfield Holidays.
-From here travel south towards Glasgow and stop off at Argyll Holiday Park at Inveraray, Pine Trees at Tyndrum and Loch Lomond Holiday Park on the shores of one of Scotland's most beautiful lochs.
+From here travel, if you travel south towards Glasgow, you have a choice of staying at Argyll Holiday Park at Inveraray, Pine Trees at Tyndrum, or Loch Lomond Holiday Park on the shores of one of Scotland's most beautiful lochs.

 THE EAST COAST:

-Aberdeenshire: Huntly in Aberdeenshire is in the heart of Castle and Whisky Country.
-Almost next door to Huntly Castle Caravan Park is Huntly Castle.
+Aberdeenshire: Huntly is on the Castle and Malt Whisky Trails.
+Right next door to Huntly Castle Caravan Park is Huntly Castle.
 A great alternative if you have children is Banff Links Caravan Park, on the beach and a short walk from this attractive town.
-Head south to Royal Deeside for a stay on Deeside Holiday Park west of Aberdeen. then south into the county of Angus; near the beach at Monifieth is Riverview Caravan Park.
-An alternative is to head inland to the village of Alyth - Nethercraig Holiday Park is a short distance away, in the heart of the Angus Glens.
+On Roayl Deeside, west of Aberdeen is Deeside Holiday Park on the banks of the River Dee.
+From here go south.into Angus; near the beach at Monifieth is Riverview Caravan Park.
+An alternative is to head inland to the village of Alyth - Nethercraig Holiday Park is a short distance away, at the gateway to the Angus Glens.

-From Angus it is a short journey over the Firth of Tay to Fife and Clayton Caravan Park, just four miles from the historic town of St. Andrews – with its castle and cathedral and lots of interesting shops.
+From Angus it is a short journey over the Firth of Tay to the Kingdom of Fife and Clayton Caravan Park, just four miles from the historic town of St. Andrews.
+Ideal for your caravan touring holiday..